 You can parse your logs using our Data Parsing Wizard.
-To use this feature, hover your mouse over the Log Shipping tab and click on Data Parsing from dropdown menu.
+To use this feature, click on the cogwheel in the top right corner, go to Tools --> Data Parsing

 Note: Our Data Parsing is currently in BETA.